Enterprise JFrog CLI Configuration Reference

 Warning

-: If you set JFROG_CLI_ENCRYPTION_KEY when adding a configuration, you must set the same key every time you use that configuration.
-If you lose the encryption key, the stored credentials cannot be recovered β€” the configuration must be removed with jf config rm and re-added.
+If you set JFROG_CLI_ENCRYPTION_KEY when adding a configuration, you must set the same key every time you use that configuration.
+If you lose the encryption key, the stored credentials cannot be recovered.
+You must remove the configuration with jf config rm and re-add it.
 For a guided procedure, see JFrog CLI environment variables.

 Illustrative sequence (encryption key, add server, verify, remove):